vtjoeh/webex-presenter-desk-pro/README.md

 Uses the Webex Desk Pro feature of Immersive Share and adds some additional features like:
 - Move and resize your image.
 - Change between Picture-in-Picture (PIP), PC PIP and Blend.
-- Save the current view as a preset
+- Save the current view as a preset.

 Designed to work in a Webex Meeting.
 Video is sent in the secondary content channel.